-Furthermore, I have also found that hourlies often tend to be be quicker, lower-value tasks than some of the work you may find on the PPH jobs board.
+Furthermore, I have also found that Hourlies often tend to be quicker, lower-value tasks than some of the work you may find on the PPH jobs board.

-A few tips for to maximise success with your hourlies:
+A few tips for you to maximise success with your Hourlies:

 - Create an eye-catching featured image & maintain a vibrant portfolio of work within the listing.